udanielnogueira/udanielnogueira/README.md

 - Technology Teacher
 - Graduated in Systems Development
-- Learning Web Development and UX/UI Design
+- Advancing in Web Development and UX/UI Design

 ### Languages and tools